TypeScript Patterns That Come Up More Than You'd Think

 };

-This type allows impossible combinations.
-You can have loading: true AND error: "something" AND data: {...} all at the same time.
+This allows impossible combinations. loading: true AND error: "something" AND data: {...} simultaneously.
 The type doesn't prevent it.
-So everywhere you use this type, you end up writing defensive checks โ "is loading true? is error null? is data present?" โ and hoping you covered all the cases.
+So everywhere you consume this type, you write defensive checks โ is loading true? is error null? is data present? โ and hope you covered every case.

 type ApiResponse =